iamlemec/gadget/README.md

 output_np = model(inputs=inputs_np)
 ```

 To run on the GPU, you can pass `backend='cuda'` to the `GgmlModel` constructor and pass the weights and data as `torch` tensors on the GPU.
 In practice, you'll likely be loading the weights for these models from GGUF files, in which case you can use the `from_gguf` and `from_path` constructors for `GgmlModel`.

 For more examples, see the `test_*` functions in `model.py` and `compute.py`, or the full fledged implementations in `llama.py` and `bert.py`.
+One can implement fairly complex models with a relatively small amount of code.
+Though adding in Python as a dependency is a deal-breaker for some projects, some advantages of `gadget` are:
+- tokenization is hell, let Huggingface handle it!
+- can do rapid prototyping and experimentation without having to compile anything
+- no need for round-trips to and from the GPU (could be important for embeddings?)
+- easier to rapidly integrate things like novel sampling methods (entropix??)

 # Install